-Description: spread across two buildings (with common podium) with a 342-bed capacity, totaling approximately 11,950m2.
+Description: spread across two buildings (with common podium) with a 342-bed

 Eligibility

 Category: Green Buildings

 Impact Measure 5 Star Green Star (GBCA) - Design and As Built v1.2 (Awarded)

 Project Part: MUCCP Stage 7 - Mars Creek Rehabilitation Works

 The rehabilitation of Mars Creek Reach 3, focuses on ameliorating the habitat 'truncations' from previous hard engineering works originating in the 1960s.
 This includes 'daylighting' or opening up a section of creek that was piped in a subterranean stormwater system for more than 50 years.